nexmo-saleseng/zendesk-nexmo-channel-integration/README.md

 # Intro
-Code sample for a channel integration that connects Zendesk and Nexmo's Messaging API (in this case, it uses WhatsApp) Using Node Express
+Code sample for a channel integration that connects Zendesk and Nexmo's Messaging API, built using Node Express

 ## Description
 This repository contains the source code for an integration service that connects